SamuelR827/Math350Lab2/README.md

 Overall, both models fit well, with R-squared values close to 1, showing that Cut Level is a strong predictor of ΔE00 for both groups.
 The Degudent group has a slightly higher slope, suggesting that ΔE00 increases more steeply with Cut Level compared to Zirkonzahn.

----
+## Question 2

-2.)
 Use the regression lines above to estimate the predicted value of the cut level for the acceptability threshold of ΔE 00=1.8 μm:
 Given the linear regression equation ^y=b0 +b1 x and the specified value yh, we want to estimate the corresponding level xh that gave rise to it.
 We obtain a point estimator by solving the estimated